Apochrosi/Modding-Requests/README.md

-8 - A way to divide authorities
+8 - A way to divide authorities into categories/groups

 While the game keeps getting bigger and bigger, new authorites seems to be popping up more often.
 What we need is a way to divide authorites into types and being able to choose how and when which authorites appear in the main species creation menu.
 Currently the only way to make something like this possible is to make custom ethics that take the role of buttons in this menu, but that solution just causes problems later on.
+We should for example have two authority buttons to switch between, one would show normal auhorities while the second would display gestalt authorities.
+We should also be able o mod in our own buttons and divide them ourselves.